Hans Otto Roth: Association of German Minorities

-In 1931, he was appointed Chairman of the Verband der deutschen Minderheiten in Europa (Association of German Minorities in Europe).
-By this time Frühmesser, his biographer, interpreted that Roth approved of a greater German policy that included Austria because he expected it to have a positive impact on the Germans in Eastern Europe.
-However, the appointment of chairman in this organization was just as a figurehead, as the Reich made sure that they would not be portrayed in a radical light or interfere in Reich affairs.
+In 1931, Roth was appointed Chairman of the Verband der deutschen Minderheiten in Europa (Association of German Minorities in Europe).
+By this time, Frühmesser, his biographer, interpreted that Roth approved of a pan-Germanist policy that included Austria because he expected it to have a positive impact on the Germans in Eastern Europe.
+His appointment as chairman was largely just a figurehead position, as the Reich wanted leadership that would not be portrayed in a radical National Socialist light and would not interfere in the Association's Berlin operations.

-In 1933, he led a large-scale parade in Passau, where he said that Germans feel unimaginable pain due to conflicts.
-On 15 June 1933, in his capacity as chairman, Roth notably had a conversation with Adolf Hitler.
+In 1933, Roth led a large-scale parade in Passau, where he said that Germans feel unimaginable pain due to conflicts.
+On 15 June 1933, in his capacity as chairman, Roth had a conversation with Adolf Hitler.
 In the meeting, Roth drew attention to the fact that the anti-semitic measures of the German Reich could have a negative impact on the treatment of German minorities, although Hitler defended his moves and dismissed Roth's concerns.
-This led to Roth starting to reject Hitler and Nazism, as three months later at the European Congress of Nationalities, he spoke about nations dissimilating, a nod to Jewish Germans being excluded.
-However, his views were increasingly at odds as he still at first advocated for dissimilation, while at the same time saying no nation-state can be built on the annihilation of other people.
+This caused Roth to start rejecting Hitler and Nazism.
+Three months later at the European Congress of Nationalities, Roth spoke about nations dissimilating, a nod to Jewish Germans being excluded.
+His views were inconsistent, as he still at first advocated for dissimilation, while at the same time saying no nation-state can be built on the annihilation of other people.
 This led to many Jews in Transylvania having an increasingly harsher stance against Roth, as they believed he no longer took any stance against the persecution of Jews.
 He was replaced by Kurt Graebe in 1934.